cs394-s23/attendeeTracker/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-First, sign in with a google account and continue to the home screen.
-Sometimes, if the continue button doesn't work, you have to clear the browser cache and reload.
+First, sign in with a google account and click "continue" to access the home screen.
+If the continue button fails to respond, clear your browser cache and reload.
 To add an event to the home page, press the "Add Event" button in the navbar.
 Then, add the editor URL of the google form (not the invite URL) with which you invited participants.

 ![Add Event](public/add_event.png)

-Note, for the google form must be of the following template.
-Sepcifically, there must two items in the beginning for time (in the form mm-dd-yy-hh-mm) and host.
-Then, there must be a yes/no/maybe question for attendance.
+Note that the google form must follow this template.
+Specifically, it must begin with the event time (in the form mm-dd-yy-hh-mm) and host name.
+Then, there must be a yes/no/maybe multiple choice question for attendance.

 ![form](public/form.png)

-To see the event dashboard, click on the event in the home page.
+To view the event dashboard, click on the event in the home page.
 Then, to send reminders, press the add reminder button on the dashboard.
-These reminders will be in an email format using the Emailjs service.
+This will send an email to all of the original form responders using Emailjs.
 It will send a link to the original attendance form with an added question to confirm attendance.

-There is also a "refresh data" button that will pull any new responses to the form to keep the numbers up to date.
+There is also a "refresh data" button that will pull any new form responses to keep the attendance information up to date.

 ![dashboard](public/dashboard.png)

-By pressing each of the attendance icons, a modal screen will pop up and allow you to see a list of who is attending, not attending, or maybe attending.
+By pressing each of the attendance icons on the dashboard, a modal screen will appear with a list of who is attending, not attending, or maybe attending.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>